othercodes/blog/pages/02.blog/testing-services-in-hexagonal-architecture/blog_item.en.md

 4. Ensured the returned `User` has a valid `int` ID.
 5. Instantiated the `UserCreator`.
 6. Executed the `save` method and asserted the response.
 Since we are testing the successful scenario, the returned value must be an instance of `User` with a valid `int` ID.

+Check the code example in the repository [Hexagonal Architecture Example in PHP](https://github.com/othercodes/hexagonal-architecture-example-in-php).

 ## Conclusion